 Typically sitting is the most provocative position for patients dealing with spine related pain, but standing can cause an exacerbation of that pain, too.
 Even with a consistent exercise program to address range of motion, strength, endurance and balance, frequent changes in your position are imperative.

 If you regularly need to sit at a desk for long periods of time, a great option is using a adjustable height desk that allows a change from sitting to standing.
 One quick adjustment allows you to change position without loss of productivity.

-As a Paramus physical therapist, I seldom sit for long when I’m seeing patients.
+As a Wyckoff physical therapist, I seldom sit for long when I’m seeing patients.
 However, for the days when I need to work at my desk, an adjustable desk is definitely an option I will explore.

 Check out this link for options for your work station to reduce stress on your spine.

 This desk can be found at www.ergodesktop.com.